pres1017/CSCE435-PDDS/Report.md

 CUDA -
 ![Alt text](<EnumerationSort/EnumerationSort CUDA Performance Evaluation.png>)
+For the CUDA implementation of Enumeration Sort, there are no clear improvements for strong scaling or weak scaling in comp, comm, or main.
+This is likely because the current implementation requires each thread to check x amount of indices (depending on the block size and dimensions) on the array against the entire array every time (to find the correct index of that spot).
+This is also a limitation of Enumeration Sort, as it is an O(n^2) algorithm.
+Since the strong scaling does not appear in CUDA, the strong scaling speed up is always about 1.
+Communication times are significantly lower than computation times.
 MPI-
 ![Alt text](<EnumerationSort/EnumerationSort MPI Performance Evaluation.png>)
+For the MPI implementation, strong scaling is apparent in comp.
+Weak scaling is also apparent in comp.
+The flat section in strong scaling is due to errors in the grace cluster job submission files, where I forgot to increase the number of nodes (from 1 to 2).
+On the comm side, as the number of processors increased, there was an increase in communication.
+In this example above, the performance for the main is heavily affected by comm.
+However, as the InputSize increases, the significance of comm decreases in the overall performance, so the main's performance will look more similar to the comp's performance.

-Note for the following images: The 1%%perturbed for weak scaling isn't showing correctly on the GitHub markdown file due to the double percent signs in the file names.
+*Note for the following images: The 1%%perturbed for weak scaling isn't showing correctly on the GitHub markdown file due to the double percent signs in the file names.
 The graphs are available in the EnumerationSort/CUDA and EnumerationSort/MPI folders and are also available in the Jupyter Python files.

 ### CUDA - Strong Scaling